RedTachyon/coltra-rl/README.md

 If nevertheless you fell in love with the project and want to help, I have some simple standards:

 1. Type hints.
-ALWAYS.
+Always.
 Untyped functions scare me.
 2. Consistent formatting - just run `black .`
 3. Make sure that tests pass.
 Add new tests when you add new stuff.
 4. Keep code clean and readable.
 Single-variable names are accepted in mathematical parts of the code, nowhere else